csirmaz-lit/Primus-Vittason/book.md

 “Of course, they are not fake in the sense that information about another person, say, in a story or movie, reaches us as part of some physical interaction like sound and light.
 But then we focus on this other person almost as on ourselves, and regard their experiences as our experiences, thereby effectively escaping the temporal and spatial limits of our bodies.
 I call this **dilution.** Dilution is extremely helpful as it allows us to acquire much more experience — knowledge — than we could do directly.
 And this is actually our main mode of existence.
 This is what we do when we read a novel, a magazine, a post from a friend, or when we have a chat with someone.

 “The flip side of this is that this mode masks our limits and the true nature of Entrapment.
 This is why we must step out of this mode to achieve the Experience.”

 # ***

+**“The Experience comes as a huge, overwhelming wave: sometimes unannounced, sometimes after invitation.
+To invite it, you must prepare, remove all distractions and focus on yourself and yourself alone.”**

+# ***